filterfish/smith2/README.md

+# @title Smith - A simple Multi Agent System based on AMQP and protobuf.
+# @author Richard Heycock

-= Smith2
+# Smith2
 Smith is an Multi Agent system that allows agents to be easily controlled by sending messages to an agency that does your bidding.
 It also provides an ACL framework so agents can very easily communicate.
 All communication is done over an AMQP message passing layer.

-== Getting started
+## Getting started

-=== Configuration
+### Configuration

 First of you need a config file: `.smithrc`.
-This can be in the current working directory, $HOME, /etc/smithrc or /etc/smith/smithrc.
+This can be in the current working directory, `$HOME`, `/etc/smithrc` or `/etc/smith/smithrc`.
 See the examples directory for an example.

 A number of config options can also be set using environment variables: